-Find answers to commonly asked questions sent to the Dr. Bailey Skin Care team by our customers:
+FAQs page where you can find answers to commonly asked questions sent to the Dr. Bailey Skin Care team by our customers.

 What do I do if I think I have had a reaction to a skincare product?

 When a product reaction is in question, we stop that product and use only gentle skin care such as gentle soap, moisturizer with no anti-aging ingredients, acne treatment products, or fragrance.
 We recommend using a mineral sunscreen instead of a chemical one.
 Once the skin resumes to normal plus 2 weeks, we would then resume the product in question on one side of the face/eye only at half the frequency and monitor the skin for reaction.